JUGGLING IS EASY - Peggy Nolan

 60,00 €

-In her new book, Juggling Is Easy, Peggy Nolan invites us into her home in the 1980s and 1990s and shows us how her children lived.
-"I was attuned to the fact that they wanted privacy and couldn't get it," says Nolan.
-"We were above each other."
-For a long time, Peggy Nolan slept on the couch while the children shared bedrooms.
-"I always tried to give my girls their own space."
-Peggy Nolan first bought a camera in the early 1980s, when her father gave her a Nikon that someone had sold to her pawnbroker.
-At the time, she was raising four sons and three daughters, all born between 1967 and 1982, in government-subsidized housing in Miami amid a marriage of crises and housing starts.
-Photography seemed innate to Nolan from the start: how to frame a shot, how to consider the edges.
-She quickly got hooked, taking thousands of photos of her children in mosh pits, jumping off bridges and recovering from car accidents.
-As mothers do.
-"I really like teenagers," Nolan tells me.
-"They think they can live forever.
-The angst, the anger, the excitement, the future, the risk-taking...
-I see it all.
-They don't hide it."
+In her new book, *Juggling Is Easy*, Peggy Nolan invites us into her home in the 1980s and 1990s and shows us what life was like for her children.
+“I was attuned to the fact that they wanted privacy and couldn’t get it,” says Nolan.
+“We were all on top of each other.”
+For a long time, Peggy Nolan slept on the couch while the children shared rooms.
+“I always tried to give my daughters their own space.”
+Peggy Nolan first bought a camera in the early 1980s, when her father gave her a Nikon that someone had sold to his pawnbroker.
+At the time, she was raising four sons and three daughters, all born between 1967 and 1982, in government-subsidized housing in Miami amid a marriage of crises and new beginnings.
+Photography seemed second nature to Nolan from the start: how to frame a shot, how to consider the edges.
+She quickly got hooked, taking thousands of photos of her children in mosh pits, jumping off bridges, and recovering from a car accident.
+Just like mothers do.
+“I really like teenagers,” Nolan tells me.
+“They think they can live forever.
+The anxiety, the anger, the excitement, the future, the risk-taking… I see all of that.
+They don’t hide it.”

 TBW Books, 2023